Scarlet Lady: Planning

-On 4 December 2014, founder of Virgin Group, Richard Branson, announced that Virgin Group was forming Virgin Cruises with the backing of Bain Capital, and revealed plans to build two new cruise ships.
+On 4 December 2014, Virgin Group founder Richard Branson announced Virgin Group would be forming a new cruise line with the backing of Bain Capital named Virgin Cruises and revealed initial plans to begin with two new cruise ships.

-On 23 June 2015, Virgin Cruises announced that it signed a letter of intent with Italian shipbuilder, Fincantieri, for three cruise ships that could each accommodate approximately 2,800 guests and 1,150 crew for seven-day Caribbean voyages.
-The three-ship order reportedly cost US$2.55 billion, with the first ship scheduled to begin operating in 2020.
-The order's contract for the ships was formally signed on 18 October 2016, the same day Virgin Cruises rebranded as Virgin Voyages.
+On 23 June 2015, Virgin Cruises announced that it signed a letter of intent with Italian shipbuilder Fincantieri for three cruise ships that could each accommodate approximately 2,800 guests and 1,150 crew for seven-day Caribbean voyages.
+The three-ship order reportedly cost $2.55 billion, with the first ship scheduled to begin operating in 2020.
+The order's contract was formally signed on 18 October 2016, the same day Virgin Cruises rebranded as Virgin Voyages in a bid to distinguish itself within the industry.

-On 20 July 2018, Virgin Voyages revealed the name of the first ship as Scarlet Lady, in honor of sister brand, Virgin Atlantic's, second plane.
+On 20 July 2018, Virgin Voyages revealed the name of the first ship as Scarlet Lady, in honor of the second plane of sister brand Virgin Atlantic.

 Construction and delivery

-Temporarily billed as Virgin I and known in the shipyard as "hull number 6287," the first ship for Virgin Voyages began construction with the steel-cutting ceremony at Fincantieri's shipyard in Sestri Ponente near Genoa on 22 March 2017.

-On 31 October 2017, the ship's keel-laying and coin ceremonies were held.
-On 20 July 2018, the dock was flooded for the first time to allow two hull sections to be connected.
-The ship was assembled from 399 sections.

-On 8 February 2019, Scarlet Lady was floated out from the shipyard.
-Interior outfitting work began upon the float out.

-Scarlet Lady performed two rounds of sea trials in November 2019.
+Temporarily billed as Virgin I and known in the shipyard as "hull number 6287", Virgin's first ship had her steel-cutting ceremony at Fincantieri's shipyard in Sestri Ponente on 22 March 2017.
+On 31 October 2017, construction formally began with the laying of the ship's keel.
+Nine months later, the dock was flooded on 20 July 2018 for the first time to allow two hull sections to be connected.
+Altogether, the ship was assembled from 399 sections.
+On 8 February 2019, Scarlet Lady was floated out from the shipyard, after which interior outfitting work commenced.
+In November 2019, Scarlet Lady performed her two rounds of sea trials.
 She set off from Genoa to Marseille between 15 November and 18 November and sailed in the opposite direction for her second round between 27 November and 30 November.

-Scarlet Lady was completed and presented by Fincantieri on 13 February 2020 and formally delivered to Virgin Voyages on 14 February 2020 in Sestri Ponente. the ship was scheduled to be christened in Miami on 19 March 2020, but the christening was postponed, due to the COVID-19 pandemic.
+Scarlet Lady was completed and presented by Fincantieri on 13 February 2020 and formally delivered on 14 February 2020 in Sestri Ponente.
+Branson christened the vessel in Dover on 21 February 2020 during an industry visit for the ship, but formal naming festivities were scheduled for 19 March 2020 in her homeport of Miami, which were later curtailed due to the COVID-19 pandemic.
+In March 2022, Virgin announced American singer Jennifer Lopez would become an investor and the brand's "chief entertainment and lifestyle officer", thus making her the informal godmother to Scarlet Lady and her fleetmates.